Onat-Inak/Computer-Vision/ReadMe.md

 ## Image Segmentation
+In the image segmentation task, a class *Segmentation.m* has been implemented.
+The Segmentation class implements a k-Means based clustering of pixelsneeded for the semantic segmentation task.
+The resulting cluster centers are then sorted based on their intensities in an ascending way.
+Each cluster represents one semantic region, in essence.
+The properties of the class consist of:

+- Input image,
+- Number of cluster centers
+- Segmentated image
+- Label matrix, with the dimension of the input image.

+The class has one method that implements a k-Means clustering on images with MATLAB's *imsegkmeans* function.
+Afterwards, the cluster centers are sorted by their intensities, and the segmentated images relabelled.

+The approach works particularly well for city regions in Dubai, for the glacier region (special landscape) in Columbia Glacier, or the forest/land areas in Brazilian Rainforest.

 ## Module 2
 For Module 2, a class called Visualization is implemented.
-This class is defined in the file 'Visualization.m'.
+This class is defined in the file *Visualization.m*.
 All the different visualization options are implemented as methods of this class using the properties of this class.
 Methods:
 - Constructor: All the preprocessing regarding the parameters obtained from the Module 1 is done here.
 The images, by which no transformation is found, are eliminated and the transformation matrices are changed accordingly etc.